miarec/ansible-role-prometheus/README.md

 ## Role Variables

+### Prometheus Mode
+`prometheus_mode` defines the behavior of the prometheus instance

+- `agent` Prometheus server that will remote write metrics to a `server` Prometheus
+- `server` Prometheus Server expecting to recieve metrics from an `agent` prometheus
+- `standalone` Prometheus server that will directly scrape and store metrics locally

 ### Version information:

     prometheus_version: "2.28.1"

 Choose the version of Prometheus client to be installed.
 The available versions can be found at https://prometheus.io/download/

 ### Scape targets configuration